-At 06:30h we started our inaugural UOTM with an early morning walk, followed by an excursion to explore the ‘Chinatown’ and ‘Gastown’ neighborhoods of Vancouver.
+At 06:30h we started our inaugural UOTM with an early morning walk, followed by an excursion to explore the ‘Chinatown’ and ‘Gastown’ neighborhoods in Vancouver.
 We concluded the event by arriving at the finish line, otherwise known as home, at 17:45h.
-Completing the concourse forty five minutes early earned us a few urban bonus points … otherwise known as dessert.
+Completing the concourse forty-five minutes early earned us a few urban bonus points … otherwise known as dessert.

-This picture shows several types of wood most commonly used in Ming dynasty (imperial) architecture, among them camphor wood for it’s prized insecticidal properties.
-In the foreground is a column of nan wood, a cedar renown for its incredible hardness and durability.
+We saw several types of wood most commonly used in Ming dynasty (imperial) architecture, among them camphor wood for it’s prized insecticidal properties.
+In the foreground in the picture above is a column of nan wood, a cedar renown for its incredible hardness and durability.